CODE OF BUSINESS CONDUCT AND ETHICS

 - Any member of a royal family who may lack formal authority but who may otherwise be influential, including by owning or managing state-owned or controlled companies.

-For purposes of this Policy, close family members of government officials (i.e., brother, sister, mother, father, husband, wife or child) are treated as government officials to whom a Berkshire subsidiary, its officers, employees or Intermediaries shall not corruptly promise, offer, authorize or provide anything of value.
-Similarly, for purposes of this Policy, the Policy's prohibitions also apply with regard to former government officials in cases where the former official retains some sort of quasi-official status.
+For purposes of this Policy, close family members of government officials (i.e., brother, sister, mother, father, husband, wife or child) are treated as government officials to whom a Berkshire subsidiary, its officers, employees or Intermediaries acting on behalf of or for the benefit of such Berkshire subsidiary shall not corruptly promise, offer, authorize or provide anything of value.
+Similarly, for purposes of this Policy, the Policy’s prohibitions also apply with regard to former government officials in cases where the former government official retains some sort of quasi-official status.

 - Monetary gifts in any form (whether cash, check, wire, etc.);